Importing Packages

 )

-The output should be both the bottom mask itself and interpolated points that constitute the bottom mask.
+The output should be both the seafloor mask itself (seafloor_mask_da) and interpolated points that constitute the seafloor mask (seafloor_points).

-Let’s take a look at the mask bottom_mask_da first:
+Let’s take a look at the mask seafloor_mask_da first:

 array([[0, 0, 0, ..., 0, 0, 0],